Willian terminates Arsenal contract to sign for Corinthians

 The 33-year-old signed a three-year deal when he joined on a free transfer from Chelsea last summer.
 However, he struggled to make an impact at the Emirates, scoring just once in 38 appearances.

-After holding talks about his future over the summer the winger agreed to forego the wages he was owed for the final two years of his contract and become a free agent.
+After holding talks about his future, the winger has agreed to forego the wages he was owed for the final two years of his contract and become a free agent.

 Editors' Picks